fenago/machine-learning-essentials-module1/lab_guides/lab_8.md

 **Tip:**

-Here, we use `np.where()` to both introduce a function we will see throughout this book and to make it easier to understand what is going on, but note that `np.where(x.open.isnull(), x.close, x.open)` can be replaced with the `combine_first()` method, which (for this use case)
+Here, we use `np.where()` to both introduce a function we will see throughout this course and to make it easier to understand what is going on, but note that `np.where(x.open.isnull(), x.close, x.open)` can be replaced with the `combine_first()` method, which (for this use case)